matt-harvey/tabulo/README.md

 * Each `Tabulo::Row` is also an `Enumerable`, [providing access](#accessing-cell-values) to the underlying cell values.
 * Tabulate any `Enumerable`: the underlying collection need not be an array.
 * [Customize](#additional-configuration-options) border and divider characters.
+* Use a [DRY interface](#configuring-columns): by being "column based", it is designed to spare the developer the burden of syncing the ordering within the header row with that of the body rows.

 Tabulo has also been ported to Crystal (with some modifications): see [Tablo](https://github.com/hutou/tablo).